 P.J.
-Johnson is a retired Air Force colonel and author of four books on local history.
+Johnson, a retired Air Force colonel and author of books on local history, is the mayor of Bellville, Georgia.
 Dr. Johnson earned a Master of Arts in historic preservation from the Savannah College of Art and Design, an M.A. in business management from Central Michigan University, and a Bachelor of Business Administration degree in accounting from the University of Georgia.
 Previously, Dr. Johnson was chief of staff for executive administration at SCAD and senior vice president at Varec Inc. in Atlanta.
 From 2005 to 2012, Johnson served as vice president for SCAD Atlanta.
 Under his leadership, student enrollment grew from 77 to 1,850.
 Upon his retirement in 2012, Dr. Johnson was honored at the SCAD Atlanta commencement ceremony with an honorary doctorate from SCAD.
-He also serves on the SCAD Atlanta Advisory Council.

 Chan Lai Wa is a distinguished entrepreneur, diplomat and patroness of the arts.
 In 1999, she established the China Red Sandalwood Museum in Beijing, China, the first and only museum of its kind dedicated to the preservation and education of the ancient Chinese art of sandalwood carving.
 Dr. Chan has continuously promoted international arts education and cultural exchange and is involved with many worthy causes in Asia and abroad.
 In 2012, she was named to the Time 100, the magazine’s annual list of the most influential people in the world.
 In recognition of her philanthropy and profound commitment to the arts, Dr. Chan was awarded an honorary doctorate from SCAD in 1999.
 Dr. Chan resides in Beijing with her husband.

-Bob Nardelli is senior advisor of Cerberus Capital Management, L.P.
-Previously, he served as CEO of Cerberus Operations & Advisory Company, LLC, CEO of Freedom Group, and CEO of Chrysler.
+Bob Nardelli is the founder of XLR-8 Investment & Advisory Company, and is a senior adviser of Cerberus Capital Management.
+Previously, he served as CEO of Cerberus Operations & Advisory Company; CEO, chairman, and member of the Board of Managers of Chrysler; and chairman, president, and CEO of The Home Depot.
+Dr. Nardelli began his career at General Electric in 1971, quickly advancing through senior leadership positions.
 He earned a bachelor's degree in business from Western Illinois University and earned a Master's of Business Administration from the University of Louisville.
-Dr. Nardelli began his professional career at General Electric, then joined Case Corporation and returned to General Electric before moving to The Home Depot, where he was the president and CEO.
-Dr. Nardelli previously served on President George W. Bush's Council of Service and Civic Participation.
+Dr. Nardelli serves on the Board of Directors of the Wounded Warrior Project and the Babcock and Wilcox Company, among others.
 In 2011, Dr. Nardelli was awarded an honorary doctorate from SCAD.
-He also served on the SCAD Board of Visitors.
+He also previously served on the SCAD Board of Visitors.

 Sally Waranch Rajcic is the owner and director of the Sarah Bain Gallery in Los Angeles, California, where she represents and exhibits the work of emerging artists.
 Her clientele include local collectors as well as art aficionados both nationally and internationally.
 Mrs. Rajcic is the former director of The Muckenthaler Cultural Center in Fullerton, California, and is president of the Ronald C. Waranch Charitable Foundation.